ajrheng/nn-smc/README.md

 python run.py --resampler [lw,bs]
 ```
 Identical to the NN resampler, the same outputs are stored in `/run_logs/lw` or `/run_logs/bs`.
 Data will be written to `./files/results_[lw/bs].pt`.

+## Plotting
+A sample notebook on how to plot the data is shown in `example_plotting_notebook.ipynb`.